-Content-fragile watermarking can also be used for content-based multimedia authentication.
+Content-fragile watermarking also be used for content-based multimedia authentication.
 Features extracted from digital media can be embedded into the media itself with a robust or semi-robust watermarking scheme instead of generating an external digital signature.
-Although it uses different ways to place the content-fragile feature data, watermarking shares other steps with its external signature counterpart.
-In content-fragile watermarking, whole space of signal coefficients is divided into the three subspaces: signature generating, watermarking, and ignorable subspaces.
-Signal coefficients in the signal generating subspace are used to generate content-features will which converted to authentication bits to be embedded into the signal itself.
+Although it uses different ways to place the feature data, content-fragile watermarking shares other steps with its external signature counterpart.
+In content-fragile watermarking, whole space of signal coefficients is divided into the three subspaces: signature generating, watermarking, ignorable subspaces. coefficients in the signal generating subspace are used to generate contentfeatures which will be converted to authentication bits to be embedded into the signal itself.
 The coefficients in the watermarking subspace will be used to embed the authentication bits into the signal.
 Those coefficients in the ignorable subspace will not be used in either way.
 The division of subspaces should be kept secret or determined pseudo-randomly based on some secret key.
 The signature generating subspace can be overlapped with the watermarking subspace.
-If they are not overlapped, then there is no interference between the procedures.
+If they are not overlapped, then there is no interference between the two procedures.
 This is much simpler than the overlapping case.
 The drawback is that it may be less accurate in locating tamper regions.
-The overlapping approach is much complex since watermarking procedure modifies the signal slightly which may affect the accuracy of feature extraction from the watermarked signal.
-Care has to be taken to make sure that the watermarking procedure does not distort feature the extraction significantly enough to have a false alarm, especially. when the signal is under acceptable manipulations.
-A general approach to addressing this problem for the overlapping case is to carefully design the feature extraction algorithm so it is robust to the watermarking procedure, and/or design the watermarking procedure which does not distort the feature extraction much.
+The overlapping approach is much more complex since the watermarking procedure modifies the signal slightly which may affect the accuracy of feature extraction from the watermarked signal.
+Care has to be taken to make sure that watermarking procedure does distort the feature extraction significantly enough to have a false alarm, esp. when the signal is under acceptable manipulations.
+A general approach to addressing this problem for the overlapping case is to carefully design the feature extraction algorithm so it is robust to the watermarking procedure, and/or to design the watermarking procedure which does not distort the feature extraction much.
 Another common approach is to use some iterative procedures to guarantee the extracted signatures, before and after watermarking, match each other [1].